 Bipolar Disorder I

-An Inpatient Study to Evaluate the Effectiveness and Safety of BHV-7000 for Manic Episodes Associated with Bipolar I Disorder
+A Study to Evaluate the Effectiveness and Safety of BHV-7000 for Manic Episodes Associated with Bipolar I Disorder

 Study Medication